 - Preheat oven to 180c fan, 200c, 400f or gas mark 6

 - Add salt, paprika, cumin, onion powder and garlic

-- Spray with spray oil and mix till well coated.
+- Spray with low calorie spray and mix till well coated.

 - Spread out on a baking tray lined with parchment paper

-- Spray over the top with more spray oil
+- Spray over the top with more low calorie spray

 - Serve with your choice of main/sides

 All images and content on Slimming Eats are copyright protected.